russelrk/Pre_Trained_3D_CNN/README.md

 ## License

-This repository is licensed under the [MIT License](LICENSE), which means you're free to use, modify, and distribute the code and models.
-However, it comes with no warranty or liability.
-If you use the repository in your projects, we kindly request attribution.
+This repository is governed by the terms of the [MIT License](LICENSE).
+This license grants you the freedom to utilize, adapt, and distribute both the code and models.
+It's important to note that any supplementary licenses specified within individual model folders must also be respected.

+Nonetheless, it's crucial to understand that this software is offered without any warranty or liability.
+Should you incorporate this repository into your projects, we kindly ask for attribution as a gesture of acknowledgment.

 ---